 Much the same as the bicarbonate of soda, soda crystals are a base.
 Therefore, the end result when mixed with white vinegar is weak salty water.
 Save your soda crystals for other natural cleaning purposes around the home.

-How Do I Make A Cleaning Solution With Vinegar?
+How Do I Make A Cleaning Solution With White Vinegar?

 To make a homemade cleaning solution with vinegar, simply pour 250 ml white vinegar into a jug, and mix with 250 ml cooled boiled water.
 It’s important to use cooled boiled water because this helps to kill any germs or bacteria that may shorten the shelf-life of your cleaning solution.
 Next, decant the solution into a 500 ml spray bottle, and spray and wipe.
 For an added kick, you can also add a tablespoon of washing-up liquid, and/or 20 – 25 drops of essential oil.
 This will have a shelf life of up to 8 weeks.